-If you're in the midst of navigating how to provide a vegan diet for your child that's still jam-packed with all the nutrients they need to grow up healthy and strong, Lily Yanka may be the inspiration you need.
-As a vegan mum, Lily has dealt with the opinions, controversy and backlash from others who disagree with the idea of raising a child on a vegan diet, but has learnt to stand up for herself and stay true to her beliefs.
+If you're in the midst of navigating how to provide a plant-based diet for your child that's still jam-packed with all the nutrients they need to grow up healthy and strong, Lily Yanka may be the inspiration you need.
+As a plant-based mum, Lily has dealt with the opinions, controversy and backlash from others who disagree with the idea of raising a child on a plant-based diet, but has learnt to stand up for herself and stay true to her beliefs.

 We reached out to Lily to ask her about her experience, how her life has changed since pregnancy, and the advice she can give mothers who are standing in the same position she once was.